 We invite undergraduate students to work with us part time.
 We offer flexible hours working on activities and projects that go above and beyond standard lab classes: sample and test preparations for actual tastings and client contract work, as well as production activities in the pilot plant that have real world impact.

 During a two to three year commitment as a graduate student, you will:

 Design and report on experiments that give clients actionable info.
 You will work on samples and analysis with a time-sensitive turnaround.
 This kind of conditioning will better equip you for working for a company post graduation.

 Publish papers and complete a literature review.
-Our lab is on the leading edge – as universities are moving towards being more results driven in their approach to research, we already work in a way that makes us relevant to the food industry and government agencies.
+Our lab is on the cutting edge – as universities are moving towards being more results driven in their approach to research, we already work in a way that makes us relevant to the food industry and government agencies.

 Work on significant projects independently and in partnership with lab members.
 Masters students work from a project that has been planned with a defined approach to work through to resolution.
 PhD students are responsible for developing their projects from the initial idea through planning how to solve a problem or question (the approach), through to executing the plan.
 This is both a supportive and challenging learning environment and style.